mensahAmpomah/airbnb-clone-project/README.md

 7. Docker: Containerization tool for consistent development and deployment environments.

 8. CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+Database Design Overview

+1. User
+Key Fields:

+id: Primary key (auto-generated)
+username: The user’s unique login name
+email: The user’s email address
+is_host: Boolean value — True if the user is a property owner, False if a guest

+Relationships:

+A User can own multiple Properties.
+A User can make multiple Bookings.
+A User can write multiple Reviews.

+2. Property

+id: Primary key
+title: Property name or title
+description: Detailed info about the property
+location: City or address
+price_per_night: Cost per night

+Relationships:
+A Property belongs to one User (the host).
+A Property can have multiple Bookings and Reviews.

+3. Booking

+id: Primary key
+check_in: Date the guest arrives
+check_out: Date the guest leaves
+total_price: Total cost for the booking
+status: e.g. “Pending”, “Confirmed”, “Cancelled”

+Relationships:
+A Booking belongs to one User (the guest).
+A Booking belongs to one Property.

+4. Review

+id: Primary key
+rating: Numeric value (e.g. 1–5 stars)
+comment: Review text
+created_at: Date/time the review was made

+Relationships:
+A Review belongs to one User (the guest).
+A Review belongs to one Property.

+5. Payment

+id: Primary key
+amount: Total payment amount
+payment_method: e.g. “Card”, “Mobile Money”
+payment_date: Date payment was made
+status: e.g. “Paid”, “Pending”, “Failed”

+Relationships:
+A Payment belongs to one Booking.
+A Booking can have one Payment.